Scarlett2333/autofuse/README.md

 Two special feaures
 - popularity: historically cumulative conversions of each product in the dataset (statistical results)
-- label: we set overall over 3 as conversion behavior, labeled 1, otherwise 0.
+- label: we set “overall” over 3 as conversion behavior, labeled 1, otherwise 0.

 **Feature Classification:**